Dropshipping can be a very lucrative business if done right.

 Starting Price: Free

 DHgate is another China-based online marketplace but isn’t quite as large as Alibaba.
 Because of that, the site does both wholesale and retail on a single platform.
 Today, it not only connects people to suppliers in China but also sources from Vietnam, Japan, and Turkey.

 One of the unique features of DHgate is that it has Digital Trade Centers (DTCs) in several countries around the world.
 These are physical outlets where sellers can inspect products before making partnership decisions.
 It currently has DTCs in the United States, Hungary, Australia, Spain, Russia, Turkey, the UAE, and Peru.

 You can either work with DHgate directly or make use of an app if you’re on the Shopify platform.
-They don’t have their own app, but work though one called ShopMaster.
+They don’t have their own app but work through one called ShopMaster.

-This source is obviously not as extensive as AliExpress or even DHgate and less integrated than apps like Oberlo.
-Features in place are useful, but ultimately serve more as a convenience for dropshippers that will still need to take considerable action on their ends.
+This source is obviously not as extensive as AliExpress or even DHgate and is less integrated than apps like Oberlo.
+Features in place are useful but ultimately serve more as a convenience for drop shippers that will still need to take considerable action on their ends.

 Doba subscriptions don’t vary by volume but more expensive plans have more advanced features.
 While that may be the norm, even the number of products available is more limited on their starter plans – which go from $29 per month.